harvestrio/jobs/README.md

 Consider a turn by turn two players game which goal is to be the first person to reach 50.
 Each turn, player must say a number between 1 and 10 (included).
 This number is added to the total sum.
 Would you chose to be the starting player?
+Why?